-- Division VIa, Division IIIa

-- Subarea IV Division VIId
+- Subarea IV and Division VII .d

-- Division VIIa
+- Division VI a

-- Division VII.b-c, e-k
+- Division VII a

-- Division VIII, IXa
+- Division VII b-c, e-k

-There is a discrepancy between management units and scientific stock units.
-There is a species-specific management regime in place for whiting so it is assessed under clause C. Fishery removals of the species in the fishery under assessment are included in the stock assessment process.
+There is a species-specific management regime in place for whiting so it is assessed under clause C. For three of the stocks assessed, fishery removals are either negligible or are included in the stock assessment process and the stocks are considered in their most recent assessment, to have a biomass above their limit reference points.
+Consequently, these stocks pass clause C.

-The Irish Sea stock (ICES Division VIIa) has an extremely low stock size.
+The Irish Sea stock, in ICES division VIIa has an extremely low stock size (R3).
 SSB has been declining since the start of the time-series and has been well below Blim since the mid-1990s.
-Consequently, it cannot be considered, in its most recent stock assessment, to have a biomass above limit reference point and fails clause C1.2.
+Consequently, it cannot be considered, in its most recent stock assessment, to have a biomass above the limit reference point and fails clause C.